 Here are the grades with some information about each:

-Grade A: Golden Color with Delicate Flavor (formerly Grade A light amber or Grade A fancy)
+Grade A: Golden Color with Delicate Flavor

-Grade A: Amber Color with Rich Flavor (formerly Grade A medium or Grade A dark amber)
+Grade A: Amber Color with Rich Flavor

-– most often used for table syrup; generally accepted by all; also used in salad dressings and to sweeten tea or coffee
+– most often used for “table syrup”; generally accepted by all; also used in salad dressings and to sweeten tea or coffee

 Nothing is done differently during processing to create the different grades.
 They are a natural result of whatever sap flows from the trees at various times during the season.
 Which one is best?
 That’s up to you!
+We like them all!

 INGREDIENTS: Pure maple syrup is a natural food, produced from pure maple sap.
 Sap is the liquid nutrient in the tree used for growth, and it is the only ingredient used to make syrup.

 NO other ingredients, additives, or preservatives are added during the production process.
 Maple syrup is non-GMO.

 Maple syrup is a dietary source of Manganese, Vitamin B2 (Riboflavin), Magnesium, Zinc, Potassium, Calcium, Vitamin B1 (Thiamine), Iron and Selenium.
 (Source: USDA Nutrient Database and Canadian Nutrient File)